VOLTTRON/volttron/docs/source/core_services/integrations/Simulation-Configuration.rst

 * publication topic
 * data type
-* metadata asscoiated with the topic
+* metadata associated with the topic
 * VOLTTRON topic to subscribe on the VOLTTRON message bus which will be republished on simulation bus (optional)
 * additional information (optional)